Keeping Social in the Winter Months

 I may be in the minority but I love when we turn the clocks back and ‘lose’ an hour of daylight.
 To me, this is how nature meant it to be.
 As the temperature drops and the days get shorter, we begin to hear Mother Nature’s calls beckoning us to slow down, cozy up and rest.
 I know most trainers are pushing you to keep your workouts consistent, avoid missing time in the gym and make good on those weight loss resolutions.
 I would disagree.

 While I don’t suggest becoming a total sloth, I do recommend listening to the whispers of your intuition.
 It’s okay to skip the gym and hibernate a bit more.
 It’s really okay to take naps.
 I love to come home early from my day and cook soups, stews, chai, roasted vegetables and anything that will warm the house and the nourish the soul.
 Winter is an excellent time to read, reflect and get ready for a Spring rebirth.
 In order to understand where we want to go in life, we must take time to go inside and reflect.
-This time of year is an excellent time to being a meditation or deep relaxation practice such as Yoga Nidra to help us tune into what really matters most to us.
+This time of year is an excellent time to begin a meditation or deep relaxation practice such as Yoga Nidra to help us tune into what really matters most to us.
 To gain clarity around what is holding us back and how we can best move forward.

 That being said, sometimes the weather makes it a little too easy to stay inside.
 I for one can be so content hanging at home and nesting that I forget there is an outside world to engage in.
 Before I know it, I’m feeling isolated and depressed.
 This is the frequently experienced negative side effect of winter – seasonal affective disorder or SAD.
 (Appropriate right?)
 The key is to find balance between rest and activity.
 Isolation and interaction.